Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Introduction

 This manuscript is organized as follows: Section~\ref{sec_model} presents the RQPN model and numerical framework used to optimize the controls.
 In Sec.~\ref{sec_tof}, we consider implementations of the three-qubit Toffoli gate based on self-phase modulation (SPM).
-Section~\ref{sec_MFCSP} presents our results on measurement-free implementations of a one-way repeater using a bosonic encoding~\cite{chuang1997bosonic, Michael2016} with nonlinearities originating from SPM or interactions with two-level emitters (TLEs).
-Section~\ref{sec:Towards Experimental Realizations} contains a discussion of the path toward experimental realizations of RQPNs.
+Section~\ref{sec_MFCSP} presents our results on measurement-free implementations of single-photon loss correction using a bosonic encoding~\cite{chuang1997bosonic, Michael2016} with nonlinearities originating from SPM or interactions with two-level emitters (TLEs).
+Section~\ref{sec:Towards Experimental Realizations} contains a discussion that relates our results to experimentally demonstrated parameters from integrated photonics and optical nonlinearities.
 Finally, we conclude and provide an outlook for future work in~\secref{Conclusion and Outlook}.